Holton Gun & Bow Club

-Sighting practice may or may not be available before the match,
+Unlimited sighting practice may or may not be available to shooters after registration.

-Do confirm the schedule from the web calendar.
+Do confirm the schedule from the web calendar before travel.

-No limitations are placed on the gun nor the sight
+No further limitations are placed on the gun nor the sight

-- The front of the rifle may be supported by a rest, bi-pod,
+- The forearm of the rifle must be supported by a rest, bi-pod,

-- There rear of the rifle must be supported by the shooters
+- The butt stock of the rifle must be supported by the shooters

-- The hand must be in contact with the bench & under the
+The hand must be in contact with both the bench & the

-relay number and bench number on a list of competitors during registration.
+relay number and bench number on a list of competitors.

 COURSE of FIRE